 - Some of the factors that had a lower than average impact included repeating students, parental involvement and ability grouping.

-In 2008, after growing this database grew to include over 800 meta-analyses, he published the book Visible Learning.
+In 200, after growing his database to include over 800 meta-analyses, he published the book Visible Learning.
 Soon afterwards, the phrase Hattie effect size become an incredibly popular search term.

 - New factors that had a high impact included teacher clarity, formative evaluation and acceleration.